 Information about the available funding from the European Maritime and Fisheries Fund (EMFF) scheme

-The EMFF scheme in England opened for applications on 18 January 2016 with the remaining Articles being opened on 23 May 2016.
-The €92.1m available budget will provide funding for:
+The EMFF scheme in England opened for some applications on 18 January 2016 with the remaining Articles being opened on 23 May 2016.
+The €92.1m available budget and will provide funding for:

 - assisting the fisheries sectors with the implementation of the reformed CFP including the Landing Obligation